soobnoid/termanul/README.md

 ### readline()

 it can handle I/O via async calls. see the `read` command implementation.

 ### invokation from js.

-working on making it more reliable by refactoring some code, but you can `await interpreter.exec()` commands. and get the return value as a JSON object.
+while it's not the most reliable you can `await interpreter.exec()` commands and get the return value as an object.

 ## limitations